Dictionary » Verbs » Fade – Meaning, Definition, Synonyms and Antonyms

 • The colors of the old photograph began to fade with time.

-• His voice faded as he walked away.
+• His voice faded as he walked away down the hallway.

-• Memories of childhood tend to fade over the years.
+• Memories of childhood tend to fade over the years, even when you try to hold on.

-• Her enthusiasm faded after the project failed.
+• Her enthusiasm faded after the project failed and expectations shifted.

 Fade Synonyms